ReinV/SCOPE/README.md

 1. Run download_files.py.
 This script will download the required files from the [OSF project](https://osf.io/pvwu2/) and create subfolders under the current folder.

-Now, all files should be in place and updated to run SCOPE.
+All files should now be in place for running SCOPE.

 # Usage